Taxi and private hire trade information

 Back to top

-For all Taxi and Private Hire licence holders - Important Notice: The Taxi Licensing Team has permanently relocated to the councils' site at 9 Commerce Way, Lancing Business Park, Lancing, West Sussex, BN15 8TA.
-All contact details to remain unchanged.
+Important notice for all taxi and private hire licence holders: The Taxi Licensing Team has permanently relocated to the councils' site at 9 Commerce Way, Lancing Business Park, Lancing, West Sussex, BN15 8TA.
+All contact details remain unchanged.

-Commerce Way appointments: If you are attending an appointment you enter through the site gates, at the end of the road, and must reverse park in the visitor bays on the right of the gate entrance.
-You can stay in your vehicle and telephone the licensing office on 01273 263144.
-An officer will meet you at the vehicle to deal with your application/enquiry or you can go to the main reception and use the buzzer on the reception desk to notify the taxi team that you are there.
-An officer will attend as soon as possible.
+• an officer will meet you at the vehicle to deal with your application/enquiry or you can go to the main reception and use the buzzer on the reception desk to notify the taxi team that you are there.
+An officer will attend as soon as possible

 Trade meetings